owncloud/ocis/docs/ocis/migration.md

 ## Data that will be migrated

 Currently, oCIS focuses on file sync and share use cases.

+### Blob data

 In ownCloud 10 the files are laid out on disk in the *data directory* using the following layout:
 ```
 data
 ├── einstein